BrickEater/landing-page/README.md

 # landing-page
 A landing page to practice front end web design

+03/11/2022 - I made a branch but now I'm confused...
+I guess I just push my experimental stuff to my new branch.
+Though, I don't quite understand the command "git push origin main".
+I need to know what "origin" means in that context.

+03/11/2022 - I want to try making a different layout.
+I have been fooling around with grid display but now I think I should come back to flexbox.
+To do this initially, I tried making copies of the index and style sheet but I now know that I should make branches in git.
+I'll try making a branch today to work on this new idea.
+It looks like I have already made a mess with my experimentation but this skill will probably lead to more thorough exploration and documentation.
+The one thing I wonder about is keeping the README for the main branch so when I update a new branch with README entries it is consistent.

 02/11/2022 - Grid is confusing but I think I'm getting it.
 I think I will try grids within grids next time.
 Lay out a grid of just the rows so that I can target the background-color of each row.
 Then make grids within each row to custom fit where I want the elements to sit within each row.
 Also, I should mention that I came across an article saying that grid should be used with flexbox, not replace it.
 I'll have to learn flexbox better.

 01/11/2022 - I started from scratch because I realized I was thinking about this all wrong.
 I don't need as many divs as I thought it did and I don't need parent divs.